AuroraLantean/SolanaAnchorDemo1/README.md

 $ yarn run t2

-... this will give you an error
+... this should give you a successful test result

-  logs: [
-    'Program CKnr221MdQiQbSi8ZCJWQty3dqyghprYDFLmBEXkexkD invoke [1]',
-    'Program log: Custom program error: 0xa1',
-    'Program CKnr221MdQiQbSi8ZCJWQty3dqyghprYDFLmBEXkexkD consumed 5320 of 200000 compute units',
-    'Program CKnr221MdQiQbSi8ZCJWQty3dqyghprYDFLmBEXkexkD failed: custom program error: 0xa1' ]
+------------------== Debug
+Find the error code
 0xa1 in hex is 161 in decimal

-May I know how how to search for the error code here
+Search for the error code here:

 https://www.notion.so/Debugging-Custom-Anchor-Errors-b8540dd418c44a4e939ab17c56a3fd3b

 https://github.com/project-serum/anchor/blob/master/lang/src/error.rs

-but I could not find the error code for 161...

 ------------------== modification from the tutorial: